Quill-OS/user-applications/README.md

 # InkBox user applications
 Official repo for InkBox OS user applications

+Supported devices not always mean it won't run on other devices, it can simply not be tested and some features can be missing.
+The best solution is to ask the authors.

 | Name  | Description | Download link | Version | Source code | Fork | Author | Supported devices |
 | - | - | - | - | - | - | - | - |
 | sanki | **S**mall **anki** port to e-readers | [sanki.zip](https://github.com/Kobo-InkBox/user-applications/raw/main/download/sanki.zip) | 0.2 | [Szybet/sanki](https://github.com/Szybet/sanki) | :x: | Szybet | n306 |